 The real John lived with his long-suffering wife Jenny and son Carl on the top floor of the large detached house at 49 Cotham Brow while the rest of it – including a coach house at the back – they rented out to the many students, claimants and misfits who passed through Bristol at the time.
-The large basement functioned as a multi-purpose rehearsal space/crash pad/drug den and the constant fear of police raids meant that there was “a very elaborate means of entry into the house, but freaks in the know could slide down the disused coal-shute (…) soft-landing on surrealist pillows like a trip out of Alice in Wonderland.” (quote from www.achingcellar.co.uk/pages/tree/magic_muscle.htm)
+The large basement functioned as a multi-purpose rehearsal space/crash pad/drug den and the constant fear of police raids meant that there was “a very elaborate means of entry into the house, but freaks in the know could slide down the disused coal-shute (…) soft-landing on surrealist pillows like a trip out of Alice in Wonderland.” (www.achingcellar.co.uk/pages/tree/magic_muscle.htm)

 Out of this wild, semi-communal scene, in which the great and good of Bristol bohemia – artists and antique dealers, academics. poets and jazz heads – would mingle with the counter-culture, jamming, painting, tripping (above all tripping) Magic Muscle didn’t so much spring as slowly, organically coalesce.
 Their name was taken from a Captain Beefheart song, a reference to the male member which was entirely in keeping with the phallocentrism of the times.
 Magic Muscle were, apparently, more than happy to play “benefits with benefits”, supported by charitable young women who, on failing to attract one of the Hawkwind entourage, would settle for a magic muscle of the Bristolian variety.
 Feminism would come later.